The imbalanced landscape of hormonal health – TechCrunch

 - We ping-ponged around different reasons as to why hormonal health is an underserved category, starting with stigma and ending with stigma.

-- This post from a set of venture capital investors discussing the market opportunity that women’s health may have for founders and VCs alike.
+- This post from a set of venture capital investors discusses the market opportunity that women’s health may have for founders and VCs alike.

 - Then we got into Modern Fertility’s acquisition by Ro, and why Ruzzo and many in the digital health community were surprised at the outcome.
 That said, it’s still one of the rare exits, and as far as unicorns go, there are virtually no companies valued at over $1 billion that focus explicitly on women’s hormonal health.

-- Shifting gears, the trio turned to startups working on PCOS, one of the most common hormonal conditions out there that impacts one in ten women.
+- Shifting gears, the trio turned to startups working on PCOS, one of the most common hormonal conditions out there that impacts one in 10 women.
 Former Ro director Rachel Blank announced today that she is starting a company in this world, Allara.

 - To round out the conversation we touched on the recent Veera venture capital round, and closed with a short discussion concerning the the term “femtech” and why it’s not so good.